ddmms/mlip-testing/docs/source/developer_guide/running.rst

 When launched, the app will attempt to automatically construct tables, figures, and interactive features, based on any importable test apps defined in ``ml_peg/apps/``.

+If any plots are unable to be loaded, a warning will be raised, and only the table will be rendered for the test.

+If a test's table is also unable to be loaded, the test will not be added to the app, but the app builder should continue to attempt adding other tests.